 How to get to Kazimierz from Krakow’s Old Town

-From the Krakow Old Town you can easily reach Kazimierz with an easy walk of about 15 minutes.
+From Krakow Old Town, you can easily reach Kazimierz with a pleasant 15-minute walk.
 From the foot of Wawel Hill, at the end of Grodzka (the boulevard that starts from the Main Market Square), follow Stradomska Street towards the Vistula and you will arrive in Kazimierz.

-From Stradomska you can take Józefa which will take you to the heart of Kazimierz.
-At no.12 you can also see the famous Schindler’s List Passage, one of the places where Spielberg’s film was set.
+Once on Stradomska Street, you can continue your exploration by taking Józefa Street, which will lead you to the heart of Kazimierz.
+Don’t miss the opportunity to visit the famous Schindler’s List Passage at no. 12, one of the locations featured in Spielberg’s film.

-The closest tram stops are Stradom (tram 8, 10, 13) and Miodowa (tram 3, 19, 24), which is on the opposite side, near Szeroka.
-If you have the City Pass Krakow Card you can take trams and buses for free.
+If you prefer public transportation, the closest tram stops are Stradom (served by trams 8, 10, 13) and Miodowa (served by trams 3, 19, 24), which is on the opposite side of Kazimierz, near Szeroka Street.
+For added convenience, if you have the City Pass Krakow Card, you can enjoy free rides on trams and buses.

-Kazimierz is within easy reach of the Podgorze district, the former Krakow Ghetto, where you can see some remnants of the city’s turbulent past and visit the famous Schindler’s Factory Museum.
+Kazimierz is conveniently located within easy reach of the Podgorze district, the former Krakow Ghetto, where you can explore remnants of the city’s turbulent past and visit the famous Schindler’s Factory Museum.

-From Kazimierz with a short walk you are in the heart of Krakow’s Old Town and all the main attractions.
-Check out our must-read list of the Best Things to Do and See in Krakow.
+A short walk from Kazimierz will take you to the heart of Krakow’s Old Town, where you’ll find a plethora of main attractions to explore.
+Be sure to check out our must-read list of the Best Things to Do and See in Krakow.

 Planning your trip to Krakow?
 Then these will come in handy: